When is the ball a local pessimum for covering?: Primitive simplices and semieutaxy

 \begin{cor}$B^n$ is extensible for $n=4$ and $5$, and inextensible for $n=2$ and $3$.\end{cor}

-\begin{proof} The Voronoi polytope of $A_n^*$ is the permutohedron.
-The $n!$ primitive simplices of $A_n^*$, and their $n!/2$ associated symmetric maps and eutaxy coefficients can easily be calculated.
-One can therefore verify that for $n=2$ and $n=3$ the eutaxy coefficients are positive and unique and that for $n\ge4$ the eutaxy coefficient of any single symmetric map can be set to zero.
-Therefore $X(A_n^*)$ is redundantly semi-eutactic for all $n\ge 4$ but not for $n=2,3$.\end{proof}
+\begin{proof} Recall that $A_n^*$ is the unique critical lattice for $B^n$ in dimensions $n=2,3,4,$ and $5$ up to rotations.
+Recall also that $X(A_2^*)$ and $X(A_3^*)$ have a unique, positive solution to the eutaxy equation \eqref{semieut}, and are therefore not redundantly semieutactic, and that $X(A_4^*)$ and $X(A_5^*)$ are redundantly semieutactic. \end{proof}

 We now focus on the case where $B^n$ is inextensible.
-Particularly, we will assume that the critical lattice $\Lambda_0$ is unique, generic, and its set of maximal primitive simplices is critically semi-eutactic.
+Particularly, we will assume that the critical lattice $\Lambda_0$ is unique, simple, and has a unique set of eutaxy coefficients satisfying \eqref{semieut}.
 This is the case for $n=2$ and $3$.